denten-books/plain-text/1-chapter.md

 for the task of calculation.
 A democratic vision of a just society places value on open deliberation and consensus building.
 Humans prefer to manipulate texts and images.
 Undeniably, computers participate in social transformation: used to make war and to create art.
 What is your machine optimized for?
 The passive voice points to the root of the problem.
-A computational mechanism that extends agency should embody values that correspond to the active agent of the action.
+A computational mechanism that extends agency should embody values that correspond to the agent of the action.

 To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal